Advertiser Disclosure

 • Earn 4X points at restaurants worldwide and U.S. supermarkets (on up to $15,000 in combined purchases at restaurants and U.S. supermarkets per calendar year, then 2X points).

-• Earn 2X points on all other eligible purchases with the Marriott Bonvoy Bevy™ Card.
+• Earn 2X points on all other eligible purchases.

-• Marriott Bonvoy® 1K Bonus Points Per Stay: Earn 1,000 Marriott Bonvoy® bonus points per paid eligible stay booked directly with Marriott for properties participating in Marriott Bonvoy.
+• Marriott Bonvoy® 1K Bonus Points Per Stay: Earn 1,000 Marriott Bonvoy® bonus points per paid eligible stay booked directly with Marriott for properties participating in Marriott Bonvoy®.

 • With complimentary Marriott Bonvoy® Gold Elite Status, earn up to 2.5X points from Marriott Bonvoy® on eligible hotel purchases with the 25% Bonus Points on stays benefit.

-• 15 Elite Night Credits: Each calendar year with your Marriott Bonvoy Bevy™ American Express Card® you can receive 15 Elite Night Credits toward the next level of Marriott Bonvoy® Elite status.
-Limitations apply per Marriott Bonvoy member account.
+• 15 Elite Night Credits: Each calendar year, receive 15 Elite Night Credits towards the next level of Marriott Bonvoy® Elite status.
+Limitations apply per Marriott Bonvoy® member account.
 Benefit is not exclusive to Cards offered by American Express.
-Terms apply.

-• Plan It® is a payment option that lets you split up purchases of $100 or more into equal monthly installments with a fixed fee.
-Plus, you'll still earn rewards the way you usually do.
+• Plan It® is a payment option that lets you split up large purchases into monthly installments with a fixed fee.
+A fixed monthly fee is shown upfront so you'll know exactly how much you’ll pay.
+Plus, you'll still earn rewards for the purchases you plan the way you usually do.

 • $250 Annual Fee.